Who is Rebit?

 Does Rebit use image backup like other products?

 Yes, but in a proprietary and patented manner.
 Rebit combines image backup with file backup, collecting system critical information once per day.
-These collections of system critical information, known as Recovery Points, are images utilized during a full-system restore.
+This collection of system critical information, known as Recovery Points, are images utilized during a full-system restore.